How to Quit Sugar?

 Addiction to sugar and refined foods is powerful, but research has shown that the body and brain can get rid of this addiction in 3-4 weeks.
 Various physical and mental symptoms, such as depression, brain fog, headaches, fatigue, dizziness, and cravings, occur during this early phase of sugar withdrawal.

-If you decide to quit sugar intake you have to learn how to spot sugar on the label of the products you buy.
+If you decide to quit sugar intake, you have to learn how to spot sugar on the labels of the products you buy.

-Common name for added sugar in the products includes:
+Common names for added sugar in the products include:

 • Maltose